OISF/suricata/doc/userguide/upgrade.rst

 - FTP has been updated with a maximum command request and response line length of 4096 bytes.
 To change the default see :ref:`suricata-yaml-configure-ftp`.
 - SWF decompression in http has been disabled by default.
 To change the default see :ref:`suricata-yaml-configure-libhtp`.
 Users with configurations from previous releases may want to modify their config to match the new default.
   See https://redmine.openinfosecfoundation.org/issues/5632 for more information.
+- The new option `livedev` is enabled by default with `use-for-tracking` being set to `true`.
+This should be disabled if multiple live devices are used to capture traffic from the same network.

 Upgrading 5.0 to 6.0
 --------------------